bonniepeng2002/Bloomi/BLOOMI-LOG.md

 - User is now kept logged in once they log in once

 ## TODO:
+- create more error types for logging in: user does not exist, incorrect password
 - set up notifications based on the times indicated by the user
-- only display login page the first time the user uses the app
+- make login page disappear faster since user is already logged in
+- when signing up, passwords must match
 - make edit plant activity that's connected to db
 - make dashboard based on db
-- make logo
 - make settings menu activity
     - logout
     - notifications